-Sustainable water management is a fundamental part of organic production from the use of agronomic practices such as crop rotations, green manures, catch and cover crops - shown to reduce nutrient leaching and run-off into water bodies - to not using synthetic pesticides and fertilisers - which result in huge environmental cost as a consequence of water pollution from intensive agriculture.
-Moreover a strong emphasis on soil structure and increased humus makes organic production well placed to enhance water-holding capacity and makes it more resilient to extreme climate events such as heavy rainfall and droughts.
+Sustainable water management is a fundamental part of organic production.
+This ranges from the use of agronomic practices such as crop rotations, the use of green manure, catch and cover crops - shown to reduce nutrient leaching and run-off into water bodies.
+The use of synthetic pesticides and fertilisers results in huge environmental cost as a consequence of water pollution by intensive agriculture.
+Moreover a strong emphasis on soil structure and increased humus quality makes organic production well placed to enhance water-holding capacity, resulting in an increased resilience to extreme climate events such as heavy rainfall and droughts.

 What are the key policy tools and instruments on water organic farming can support?

 Organic farming practices are well placed to support the implementation of key EU laws designed to protect and enhance water bodies.
-This includes the:
+Key EU laws include:

-- Nitrates Directive (1991) which aims to prevent nitrates from agriculture sources polluting ground and surface waters through the promotion of good farming practices
+- Nitrates Directive (1991): aims to prevent nitrates from agriculture sources polluting ground and surface waters through the promotion of good farming practices

-- Water Framework Directive (2000) which aims to ensure 'good status' for all EU ground and surface waters
+- Water Framework Directive (2000): aims to ensure 'good status' for all EU ground and surface waters

-- Sustainable Pesticide Use Directive (2009) which aims reduce the risks and impacts of pesticide use on people's health and the environment
+- Sustainable Pesticide Use Directive (2009): aims to reduce the risks and impacts of pesticide use on people's health and the environment

-- Common Agricultural Policy (2014-2020) - aims to support the long-term viability of farming and rural areas.
-It has the potential to advance sustainable solutions for environmentally friendly agriculture and high quality food production.
+- Common Agricultural Policy (2014-2020): aims to support the long-term viability of farming and rural areas.
+The Common Agricultural Policy has the potential to advance sustainable solutions for environmentally friendly agriculture and high quality food production.